John Powers (sports journalist)

-Biography
+John Leonard Powers is an American journalist and author.
+He wrote for The Boston Globe for more than four decades in the Sports, Metro, Sunday Magazine, and Living sections, later becoming a freelance correspondent for the newspaper.

 Early life and education

-Born in Cambridge, Massachusetts, the first child of a Boston policeman, Powers graduated in 1966 from Boston Latin School.
+John Leonard Powers was born in Cambridge, Massachusetts, the first child of a Boston policeman, Powers graduated in 1966 from Boston Latin School.

 In 1970 he earned an A.B. cum laude from Harvard University and, while there, wrote for the sports section of The Harvard Crimson student newspaper.
 From 1970 to 1972, Powers served as a United States Navy line officer aboard an aircraft carrier, the USS Franklin D. Roosevelt.

 Career

+Powers has covered every Olympic Games (summer and winter) since 1976, except the 1980 Summer Olympics in Moscow, when the U.S. boycott led the Russians to refuse to issue a visa.